AfricasVoices/Project-ADSS/README.md

    Raw data will be saved to TracedData JSON files in `<data-root>/Raw Data`.

 ### 3. Generate Outputs
-Finally, process the raw data to produce outputs for The Interface, ICR, Coda, and messages/individuals/production CSVs for final analysis, by running the following command in the `run_scripts` directory.
+Finally, process the raw data to produce outputs for ICR, Coda, and messages/individuals/production CSVs for final analysis, by running the following command in the `run_scripts` directory.

 ```